Edward Clift, Ph.D. President,

 MPC strives to inform, challenge, and ultimately engage a responsive citizenry and to encourage full and meaningful engagement across the political, social, and economic spectrum.

 - Functions as a non-profit production center

 - Explores issues of public policy, education, healthcare, community, civic engagement and the environment

-- Serves as home to PBS specials and educational outreach projects
+- Serves as home to Public Television specials and educational outreach projects

 - Creates and produces innovative, multi-platform media and educational curriculum